What are nutritional problems and how can they affect me?

 Diarrhea is an increase in either the number of stools, the amount of liquid in the stools, or both.
 Medicines, a reaction to certain foods, stress, and ordinary colds or flu can cause diarrhea.

 Try the following solutions for two days.
-If after that time you are still having diarrhea, call your doctor.
+If after that time you are still having diarrhea, call your provider.
 Liquids and nutrients are lost quickly, and treatment must begin before prolonged diarrhea causes harm.

 - Drink eight or more cups of liquids per day.